Practical Tips You Can Use

 - Restricted and repetitive patterns of behavior, interests, and activities

 ABA stands for applied behavior analysis and is considered the most effective treatment for autism.
-Backed by decades of empirical research, coverage for ABA therapy is mandated in the United States, with treatment taking place in your child’s home, community, school — or in Learning Centers designed especially for ABA services.
+Backed by decades of empirical research, coverage for ABA therapy is mandated in the United States, with treatment taking place in your child’s home, community, school — or in Learning Centers designed specifically for ABA services.

 Despite what many people think, ABA isn’t one specific type of treatment.
 It’s an approach that uses a mix of interventions to teach the skills needed for children to succeed in school and life.